-David Gordon's music studio in historic Jacksonville Oregon overlooks the route of the Oregon Trail, and that view inspired him to explore the role of music in the lives of people in the mid-19th century.
+David Gordon's music studio in historic Jacksonville, Oregon overlooks the route of the Oregon Trail and the Overland Stage from Portland to Sacramento.
+That view inspired David to explore the role of music in the lives of people in mid-19th century America.

 Music was an integral part of life in mid-19th century America.
-In those days - even in settled areas - most live music was locally produced: a dance with the fiddle; an upright piano or a pump organ in the parlor; a guitar or banjo; or perhaps unaccompanied voices joined together in a hymn or an old song.
+In those days most live music was locally produced: a dance with the fiddle; an upright piano or a pump organ in the parlor; a guitar or banjo; or perhaps unaccompanied voices joined together in a hymn or an old song.
 Sheet music was a booming business and people enjoyed making music at home.

-The result of David's research was a popular concert series now in its third season.
-David has presented 26 sold-out performances featuring more than 80 vintage songs interwoven with fascinating stories.
+The result of David's research is a popular Jacksonville concert series now in its third season.
+David has presented 26 sold-out performances featuring 82 vintage songs interwoven with fascinating history and anecdotes.

-These concerts have been devoted exclusively to songs that were popular in the United States between 1840 and 1880.
+These concerts are devoted exclusively to songs that were widely popular in the United States between 1840 and 1880.
 Literally the "Greatest Hits of..."

-Most of the songs were published as sheet music, and David creates his arrangements from the originals.
-For an overview of the entire songlist, visit the Song Page.
+Most of the songs were originally published as sheet music, and David creates his arrangements from the originals.
+For timeline of the songlist, visit the Song Page.

 David interweaves the songs with fascinating historical background, a combination that ignites the imagination and brings life to history.